Understanding Clinical Trials

 Phase III trials are designed to compare a new treatment with existing treatments (referred to as standard therapy) to establish effectiveness.
 These trials are generally much larger.
 This is because differences in success rates may be small, so a large number of patients are needed to make the difference “statistically significant.”

 There is typically more than one treatment group in a phase III trial.
 One group will receive the study treatment, and another group may receive standard therapy.
 The studies are designed so that patients are placed into different groups at random.
 Nobody knows which type of treatment each patient is receiving.
 This is done to prevent any “bias” from impacting the results of the trial, and is called “randomization.”
 Randomization is very important in research because it improves the “statistical significance” of the trial’s findings.
-You can learn more about this here:http://www.cancer.gov/clinicaltrials/learning/what-is-randomization.
+Learn more about phase three trials.

 Phase IV trials generally happen after a treatment has been approved and is on the market.
 The purpose is to further monitor the risks, benefits, and side effects of a treatment over a longer period of time and in a larger sample of patients than in phase III trials.
 The results of phase IV trials directly contribute to the improvement of products for patient use.

-More information about clinical trials can be found at http://www.cancer.gov/clinicaltrials/understanding/what-is-a-clinical-trial.
+More information about clinical trials can be found at Cancer.gov.